tlevine/www.thomaslevine.com/content/!/visiting-socrata/index.md

-When so much information passes through a central and open resource like a data portal, we acquire rich data about how different people produce and analyze data.
+When so much information passes through a central and open resource like a data portal, we acquire rich data about how different people produce and interpret information.
 This ecosystem of open data doesn't just give us more data to analyze; it also allows us to analyze data analysis.